-105,125 Active members 92,833 In-state attorneys 49 Median age of in-state attorneys 1:312 Ratio of all in-state attorneys to Texans 1:613 Ratio of in-state private practitioners to Texans 64 Percentage of in-state attorneys who are private practitioners 10 Percentage of in-state attorneys who are government lawyers 11 Percentage of in-state attorneys who are corporate/in-house counsel 84 Percentage of in-state attorneys in the four largest metropolitan areas 8 Percentage of in-state private practitioners who work in firms with 200 or more attorneys 25 Percentage of in-state private practitioners who work in firms with five or fewer attorneys \$120,811 Median income for full-time Texas attorneys \$119,145 Median income for full-time solo practitioners
+106,591 All Active Members 93,821 In-State Attorneys 49 Median age of in-state attorneys 1:311 Ratio of all in-state attorneys to Texans 1:620 Ratio of in-state private practitioners to Texans 64 Percentage of in-state attorneys who are private practitioners 10 Percentage of in-state attorneys who are government lawyers 11 Percentage of in-state attorneys who are corporate/in-house counsel 86 Percentage of in-state attorneys in the four largest metropolitan areas (Houston-The Woodlands-Sugar Land MSA 32%, Dallas-Fort Worth-Arlington MSA 31%, Austin-Round Rock MSA 14%, San Antonio-New Braunfels MSA 8%) 8 Percentage of in-state attorneys who work as private practitioners in firms with 200 or more attorneys 38 Percentage of in-state attorneys who work as private practitioners in firms with five or fewer attorneys \$122,666 Median income for full-time Texas attorneys \$111,506 Median income for full-time solo practitioners

-NOTE: Texas attorney data in this report is based on the State Bar of Texas membership records as of December 31, 2019, of each of the cited years.
-Texas general population data is based on July 2019 Census population estimates.
-Texas attorney income data is based on the 2017 State Bar of Texas Attorney Survey.
+NOTE: Texas attorney data in this report is based on the State Bar of Texas membership records as of December 31, 2020, of each of the cited years.
+Texas general population data is based on July 2020 Census population estimates.